tris-10/PopCondIntolTest/README.md

 ## Running PCIT

 PCIT is a weighted and stratified log rank test to test for differences between the SFS within a given query window and the SFS estimated from intergenic neutral sequence across multiple ancestral populations.
 PCIT uses python 3.6 and standard libraries: `pysam, argparse, numpy, pandas, scipy, gzip, datetime, time.` You can find sample input files in the input directory of this repository.
-You can download the gnomad data here. ## [here]( https://gnomad.broadinstitute.org/downloads/)
+You can download the gnomad data [here]( https://gnomad.broadinstitute.org/downloads/).

 To run PCIT, it is largely a two-step process: 1.) extracting the selecting the neutral site frequency spectrum (SFS) 2.) running the test across the region(s) of interest.

 ### Getting the neutral SFS

-Running to get the neutral regions across each chromosome using something like:
+In order to get the neutral SFS first specify a bed file [like this](https://github.com/tris-10/PopCondIntolTest/blob/master/input/Neutral_r2.1.1/byChrom/chr1_CoverageFilteredNeutralPassGW.bed) over neutral regions for the data set of interest, here we use gnomAD.
+Additionally, specify the populations you'll be testing in the [popFile](https://github.com/tris-10/PopCondIntolTest/blob/master/input/popFiles/allPops.txt).
+Running the script extractMafTableFromVcf.py to get the neutral regions across each chromosome, using something like:

 ```
 neutralDir=input/Neutral_r2.1.1/